webtui/webtui/docs/src/pages/components/typography.md

 ![typography-list-markers.png](../../assets/typography-list-markers.png)

-You can leave the top and/or bottom markers of the `tree` variant open by adding the `open` keyword to the start and/or end of `marker-`
+Use the `open` keyword at the start and/or end of the `marker-` attribute to leave the top/bottom tree markers open

 ```html
 <ul marker-="tree open"><!--...--></ul>